jakorten/Arduino_Flex/README.md

 We try to convert their libraries to a more flexible version that uses dependency injection of TwoWire (for now we only converted i2c libraries).

+See the output of using two HTU21DF sensors (at two different i2c busses using SAMD21): terminal.png

 Enjoy.
 Comments / questions: feel free to reach out.